leecher1337/pioneer-rec/README.txt

 I tried to use the program in Windows, it emitted signals via IRDA, but they also weren't recognized by the DVR.
 I suppose this is due to timing issues in a multitasking environment like Windows.
-So I really booted up DOS from a floppy and treid it there and suprise: IT REALLY WORKS!
+So I really booted up DOS from a floppy and tried it there and suprise: IT REALLY WORKS!
+NOTE: The STOP key mentioned in the PDF corresponds to the "OpenClose" key.

 So I was able to swap the Harddisk successfully just using my Thinkpad.
 If you also own a Thinkpad, don't forget to assign the IrDA port to a